jeanpierrethach/CS231n/l3/lecture3_notes.md

 ![](resources/eq1.png)

-We have to define some loss function L_i which will take in the predicted scores coming out of the function *f* together with the true target or label Y and give us some quantitative value for how bad tose predictions are for that training example.
+We have to define some loss function L_i which will take in the predicted scores coming out of the function *f* together with the true target or label Y and give us some quantitative value for how bad those predictions are for that training example.

 The final loss L will be the average of these losses summed over the entire dataset over each of the N examples.